yandex/CMICOT/README.md

  *-t VAL*

 The maximal number of features whose joint interaction could be taken into account by the algorithm (see the NIPS'2016 paper for more details).
 Default: 6.
 The recommended values are between 3 and 8.
-You can mimic CMIM feature selection method setting the value to 1.
+You can mimic CMIM feature selection method by setting the value to 1.

 *--thread-count VAL*